Chaotic or undefined business processes lead to inconsistent outcomes and low levels of productivity, which can be costly.

 Not only can good business process design give structure to your business, but it also enables you to create repeatable processes to ensure consistency of working practices and overall outcomes.

 30% of firms say that they create strong processes to improve customer satisfaction.
 With a clearly defined process design, you can ensure reliable quality, resulting in higher levels of customer satisfaction in your end products.

 Plus, by designing repeatable processes, you can increase the efficiency and productivity of your team.
 70% of organizations say that they design processes to cut back on costs and improve productivity.

 Since everyone completes the workflow from the process design instructions each time, there’s no need for staff to devise their own ways of completing tasks.
 Instead, they simply follow the working procedures.
 This results in higher outputs and better productivity.
 It reduces the cost of mistakes and long labor hours.

-Plus, good process design makes training far easier, as processes are clearly defined and written out into working procedure documentation.
+Plus, good process design makes training far easier, as procedures are clearly defined and written out into working process documentation.

 Not only that, but it’s easier to see bottlenecks and potential process output delays ahead of time, as you can see where actions don’t fit into the process design.